WIN Corporation

-WIN Corporation is a private Australian media company, that owns assets including the WIN Television network, Crawford Productions and several local radio stations.
+WIN Corporation is a private Australian media company that owns assets including the WIN Television network, Crawford Productions and several local radio stations.
 The company is based in Wollongong, New South Wales.

 History

 Founding

 The WIN brand began from a sole free-to-air terrestrial television station in Wollongong, WIN-4, owned by Television Wollongong Transmissions (TWT).
 In 1979, then-owner Rupert Murdoch sold his 76 per cent controlling interest in TWT to Oberon Broadcasters, a private investment group which included Paramount Television programming executive Bruce Gordon.
 This allowed Murdoch to purchase Sydney station TEN-10.
-In 1985, TWT was made public on the-then Sydney Stock Exchange as TWT Holdings Limited with Gordon retaining a 70 per cent stake.
+In 1985, TWT was made public on the Sydney Stock Exchange as TWT Holdings Limited with Gordon retaining a 70 per cent stake.
 Gordon privatised the business in 1992 to become WIN Corporation.

 Expansion, aggregation and industry consolidation

 In the late 1980s, the Federal Government's television equalisation program (known as aggregation) gave Gordon the opportunity to initiate a period of growth by acquiring television stations in regional Queensland, Victoria, and Tasmania.
 In the late 1990s, WIN acquired their South Australian station and developed a new Western Australian station from scratch.
 These stations were integrated into what is now known as the WIN Network.
 The WIN Network covers large areas of regional Australia and has a total audience reach of 4.842 million people.

 Through Bruce Gordon's leadership, in the late 1990s and 2000s, WIN built stakes in PBL, Network Ten, and TPG Telecom.
 TPG Telecom was at the time known as SP Telemedia and owned fellow Nine affiliate NBN Television.

 August 2005 saw WIN purchase a controlling 50.1 per cent stake in satellite subscription television carrier SelecTV, however failure in adequately growing the subscriber base along with high debts saw the business placed in voluntary administration in February 2011.